-The following table presents the assumptions used in the model in relation to the share options issued under the Plan during the year:
+There were no share options issued during the year.
+The following table presents the assumptions used in the model in relation to the share options issued under the Plan in 2023:

-2023 2022
+2023

-Weighted average share price \$20 \$15
+Weighted average share price \$20

-Exercise price \$19 \$25
+Exercise price \$19

-Expected volatility 6.59% 6.17%
+Expected volatility 6.59%

-Risk-free interest rate 4.93% 2.38%
+Risk-free interest rate 4.93%

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 SEPTEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 SEPTEMBER 2024

-23. Share-based payments (continued)
+24. Share-based payments (continued)